 (2) private postsecondary institutions that offer in-person courses on a campus located in Minnesota and which are eligible institutions as defined in section 136A.103, provided that a private postsecondary institution with a systemwide enrollment of fewer than 100 students in the previous academic year is exempt from subdivisions 4 to 10.

 Institutions governed by the Board of Regents of the University of Minnesota are requested to comply with this section.

 (b) A postsecondary institution must adopt a clear, understandable written policy on sexual harassment and sexual violence that informs victims of their rights under the crime victims bill of rights, including the right to assistance from the Crime Victims Reparations Board and the commissioner of public safety.
 The policy must apply to students and employees and must provide information about their rights and duties.
 The policy must apply to criminal incidents against a student or employee of a postsecondary institution occurring on property owned or leased by the postsecondary system or institution or at any activity, program, organization, or event sponsored by the system or institution, or by a fraternity and sorority.
 It must include procedures for reporting incidents of sexual harassment or sexual violence and for disciplinary actions against violators.
 During student registration, a postsecondary institution shall provide each student with information regarding its policy.
 A copy of the policy also shall be posted at appropriate locations on campus at all times.

-For the purposes of this section, "sexual assault" means rape, sex offenses - fondling, sex offenses - incest, or sex offenses - statutory rape as defined in Code of Federal Regulations, title 34, part 668, subpart D, appendix A, as amended.
+For the purposes of this section, "sexual assault" means forcible sex offenses as defined in Code of Federal Regulations, title 34, part 668, subpart D, appendix A, as amended.

 The policy required under subdivision 1 shall, at a minimum, require that students and employees be informed of the policy, and shall include provisions for: